 On top of CFDs, our ETX Capital review found that you can also trade financial assets at this broker in the form of spread betting.
 This works in a similar nature to CFDs, insofar that you need to predict whether the markets will rise or fall.
 But, spread betting is based on ‘point movements’.

 For example, if you staked £1 per point on gold to increase in value, and it did so by 50 points, you would make £50.
-The best thing about choosing spread betting brokers over CFD-only platforms is that all profits on the former are tax-exempt in the UK.
+The thing about choosing spread betting brokers over CFD-only platforms is that all profits on the former are tax-exempt in the UK.

 This is because spread betting still falls under the umbrella of gambling, so UK capital gains tax does not come into play.
 We should also note that spread betting still allows you to apply leverage – if this is something you are after.

 ETX Capital Account Types

 ETX Capital offers two account types.
 The ETX Capital Pro account is compatible with the broker’s own proprietary platform, while the ETX MT4 account is compatible with MetaTrader 4.
 You are able to create additional accounts if you want to use both platforms.

 Trading fees and commissions can play a huge part in how much money you can make in the long run.
 This is especially the case if you are looking to day trade or scalp, as your profit margins will be small.